andrew-bacon/andrew-bacon.github.io/courses/PHIL 452.md

 ## Course description

-Modal logic is the study of the logical behaviour of modalities, often expressed by words like *necessarily* and *possibly*.
+Modal logic is the study of the logical behaviour of modalities--notions expressed by words like *necessarily* and *possibly*.
 Modal logic finds applications in all areas of philosophy: in metaphysics in the study of modality, time and laws; in the philosophy of language in the study of vagueness, conditionals and modals; in epistemology in the study of knowledge and belief, and in ethics in the form of deontic logic.
 Modalities of different sorts appear to be governed by a common logic, called **K**, and specific modalities may possibly be governed by further principles.
 In this course you will learn how to represent modalities in a formal system in which their logical properties can be formalized and studied.
 In the first part of the course we will look at how modalities interact with other logical words---the truth functional connectives and the quantifiers---and we will study their proof theory and model theory.
 In the second part of the course we will look at some philosophical applications of modal logics.

 ## Prerequisites